Physiology-Informed Generative Multi-Task Network for Contrast-Free CT Perfusion: Discussion

 Our double-blinded study revealed that our synthetic perfusion imaging accurately portrays real imaging.
 Additionally, our synthetic perfusion imaging has no distinguishable features that the clinicians could use to consistently discriminate between synthesized and real imaging.
 The clinicians evaluators in this study concluded that the synthetic imaging was of sufficient diagnostic quality to confidently diagnose a patient and generate a treatment plan.
 In concurrent discussions with the clinicians, we found that they prefer to use CBV and TTP imaging to produce a diagnostic decision and characterize the volumes of the infarcted core and the ischemic penumbra.
 We found that the diagnoses and treatment plans the clinicians produced using the synthesized imaging were statistically consistent with those they gave to the corresponding real perfusion imaging.
+Furthermore, although a mixed-effects analysis could further quantify reader-level variability, the current sample of ratings per doctor was not sufficient to support a stable generalized linear mixed model; therefore, we relied on descriptive agreement patterns for this study.